getify/You-Dont-Know-JS/es6 & beyond/ch5.md

 As of ES6, some of the most useful (and performance-optimizing!) data structure abstractions have been added as native components of the language.

-We'll start this chapter first by looking at *Typed Arrays*, which were technically contemporary to ES5 efforts, but which prior to ES6 were only standardized by the web platform and not JavaScript.
+We'll start this chapter first by looking at *TypedArrays*, which were technically contemporary to ES5 efforts, but which prior to ES6 were only standardized by the web platform and not JavaScript.
 As of ES6, these have been adopted directly by the language specification, which gives them first-class status.

 Then we'll look at Maps and Sets, as well as their weak ("weak" in relation to memory/garbage collection) counterparts.

-## Typed Arrays
+## TypedArrays

 As we cover in the *Types & Grammar* title of this series, JS does have a set of built-in types, like `number` and `string`.
 It'd be tempting to look at a feature named "typed array" and assume it means an array of a specific type of values, like an array of only strings.